Joseph Maroon: Neurosurgical research and innovations

-Sports medicine, concussion and chronic traumatic encephalopathy (CTE)
+Sports medicine, concussion, chronic traumatic encephalopathy (CTE), and hyperbaric oxygen therapy (HBO)

-Maroon is the team neurosurgeon for the Pittsburgh Steelers and the medical director of WWE.
-He is past-President of the Congress of Neurological Surgeons.
+Maroon served as the team neurosurgeon for the Pittsburgh Steelers for 40 years, becoming one of the longest-tenured team neurosurgeons in the NFL.
+Although now retired from active surgical duties, he continues to serve as a medical consultant to the Steelers.
+He also served as medical director for WWE from 2009 to 2023 and remains a consultant to the organization.
+He is a past president of the Congress of Neurological Surgeons.

-Together with neuropsychologist Mark Lovell, Maroon developed ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing), a test to assess presence and severity of concussion symptoms.
-This has become the standard tool to assess sports-related concussions.
+Together with neuropsychologist Mark Lovell, Maroon developed ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing), a tool to assess the presence and severity of concussion symptoms.
+It has become the standard assessment for sports-related concussions, with over 25 million tests administered worldwide.

 Maroon is interested in the prevention and treatment of concussions, specifically in football.
-In 2006, he joined the National Football League’s mild Traumatic Brain Injury Committee, which, in 2007, was renamed the Head, Neck and Spine Committee.
-He has been consulted as expert by American media on this subject.
+In 2006, he joined the National Football League's Mild Traumatic Brain Injury Committee, which, in 2007, was renamed the Head, Neck, and Spine Committee.
+He has been consulted as an expert by American media on this subject.